 He is Myles Crosby Fox ’40.

 Myles will not be in Williamstown for reunion weekend, for he has passed away.
 He leaves behind no wife, no children nor grandchildren.
-He never attended a Williams reunion.
+His last glimpse of Williams was on graduation day.

 Fox was killed in August 1942, fighting the Japanese in the South Pacific.
 He was a First Lieutenant in the Marine Corps and served in a Marine Raider battalion.

 For extraordinary heroism while attached to a Marine Raider Battalion during the seizure of Tulagi, Solomon Islands, on the night of 7-8 August 1942.
 When a hostile counter-attack threatened to penetrate the battalion line between two companies, 1st Lt.
 Fox, although mortally wounded, personally directed the deployment of personnel to cover the gap.
 As a result of great personal valor and skilled tactics, the enemy suffered heavy losses and their attack repulsed.
 1st Lt.
 Fox, by his devotion to duty, upheld the highest traditions of the United States Naval Service.
 He gallantly gave his life in the defense of his country.

 On Memorial Day, America honors soldiers like Fox who have died in the service of their country.
 For many years, no Eph had made the ultimate sacrifice.
 That string of good fortune ended with the death in combat of First Lieutenant Nate Krissoff ’03, USMC on December 9, 2006 in Iraq.
 From Ephraim Williams through Myles Fox to Nate Krissoff, the roll call of Williams dead echoes through the pages of our history.